Hansi1362/DartsApp/README.md

 After that, you can run the installation file that will create a shortcut on your desktop for the file "PressHereToStartTheApp".

 Have fun!

+## workwith.py

+If you need to edit the font size you can hop into the file workwith.py.
+Here you can find any font size that ist used